The 59 Seconds That Annoyed Me

 automatic startup on boot with systemctl --user enable veille-daemon.

-No more manual restart scripts, no more separate log file to watch.
+No more manual restart scripts, no separate log file to monitor.

-It's essentially an enhanced cron — a periodic task, but supervised by systemd.
+the systemd timer.
+It's an improved cron — a periodic task, but supervised by systemd.
+On this project,

 # crypto-veille.service